smart-village-solutions/smart-village-app-app/docs/AR.md

 2. Select `AR Settings`.
 3. Download the "Sample File" to your device.

-- :information_source: In order to avoid an error on the settings page, please store an entry called `ar` in the `settings` object in `globalSettings` on the main-server and put in the id of the tour you added tour stops to with the key `tourId`.

 To delete the 3D model from the device:

 1. Open the detail page of the relevant tour.